 Inclusive Vibes Only: Where Everyone’s a VIP

-There has been a fundamental shift in the ethos of UX design, one that recognizes the critical importance of accessibility for all users.
-Despite its significance, many designers and developers overlook accessibility considerations, inadvertently excluding a substantial portion of the user base, which may have various limitations.
+There has been a shift in the ethos of UX design, one that recognizes the critical importance of accessibility for all users.
+Despite its significance, many designers and developers overlook accessibility considerations, excluding the portion of the user base with various limitations.

 Engage, Entertain, Enchant: Your UX’s Triple Threat